18 MarGreen Infrastructure Solutions and Benefits

 Community outreach encourages citizens to follow and enforce the law and demonstrates to the public that green infrastructure can improve both quality of life and property values.

-Implementing Green Infrastructure
+Types of Green Infrastructure

 Green infrastructure best practices fall into three broad categories.